Dance Trips to Vienna

 • While it's entirely possible to attend a Viennese ball without setting foot on the dance floor (watching the grand performances and festive atmosphere is entertainment enough!), we strongly encourage you to prepare for dancing.
 The heart of a Viennese ball is the dance floor, and mastering the traditional waltz or other ballroom dances will enhance your experience.
 Whether you're a beginner or a seasoned dancer, there's something magical about gliding across the floor at such an elegant event.

-If you're not in the Chicago area, we recommend finding a teacher experienced in International Style Viennese Waltz and English Waltz as a starting point.
+If you're not in the Chicago area, we recommend finding a teacher experienced in International style Viennese Waltz and English Waltz as a starting point.
 These styles are essential for a Viennese ball and will give you solid foundational skills.

 • Day 1 - travel day